AnuragVadhiya/Netflix-Data-Analysis/README.md

 FROM (
     SELECT
         CASE
-            WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
+            WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'A/R rated' ELSE 'U/A Rated'
         END AS category
     FROM netflix
 ) AS categorized_content
 GROUP BY category;

 ```
-- **Objective**: Classify content as 'Bad' (contains 'kill' or 'violence') or 'Good' and count each category.
+- **Objective**: Classify content as 'A/R rated' (contains 'kill' or 'violence') or 'U/A rated' and count each category.

 This analysis equips Netflix with data-driven insights to optimize its content strategy, enhance viewer engagement, and strengthen its global presence.